 Maugris was generally depicted as younger than Merlin is depicted, and often used a sword in combat.
 This Frankish Wizard had an Enchanted Tome in which information he needed could magically appear.
 Maugris often conjured up winged demons to use as flying mounts to transport him from one location to another.

 BRADAMANTE – This female Paladin was the sister of Renaut de Montaubon.
+She wore a suit of all-white armor, making her the original White Knight.

 Bradamante, who wielded an enchanted lance that unseated any opponent it touched, rescued her true love, the Saracen warrior Ruggiero from his captivity in a glass dome atop Mount Carena in Northern Africa.